Andrew-Jones657/andrew-jones657.github.io/Interpolation_Multivariate.md

 </figure> <br>

-<p> Figure 26 displays the k-means cluster map using two clusters.
-By simplifying to two clusters, the map shows red diamonds representing the worst drought conditions and blue triangles for mild drought conditions.
-The most severe drought (cluster 1) is concentrated in central Kentucky, the southern Bluegrass region, and parts of eastern Kentucky.
-In contrast, cluster 2 indicates mild drought conditions in western Kentucky, northern Kentucky, and some areas of eastern Kentucky. </p> <br>
+<p> Finally, another cluster map is created using two clusters (Figure 26).
+In this simplified version, the map shows red diamonds for the most severe drought conditions and blue triangles for mild drought conditions.
+Cluster 1, representing the worst drought, is concentrated in central Kentucky, the southern Bluegrass region, and parts of eastern Kentucky.
+In contrast, Cluster 2 indicates mild drought conditions in western Kentucky, northern Kentucky, and some areas of eastern Kentucky. </p> <br>

-<p> A notable shift from the agglomerative clustering map (Figure 18) is observed near the weather stations in Perry and Knox counties.
+<p> A notable shift from the agglomerative clustering map (Figure 18) is observed near the weather stations in Perry (Barbourville) and Knox (Hazard Waterworks) counties in southeastern Kentucky.
 These stations are the only ones to transition from cluster 2 (severe drought) in Figure 18 to cluster 2 (mild drought) in Figure 26.
-This shift aligns with the edge cases identified in Figure 25. </p> <br>
+Both of these weather stations are on the left-most side of cluster 2 in the PCA plot in Figure 25. </p> <br>

 <figure>
 <img class="myImages" id="myImg" src= "https://i.imgur.com/WHAg7RG.jpeg" alt="KMeansMap" style="width:100%;max-width:625px">